 Below is a short list of useful websites for information related to adolescent health.
-At St. Louis Children's Hospital, the staff at the Family Resource Center can also provide written information on many subjects.

 The SPOT (Supporting Positive Opportunities with Teens) is a free, one-stop drop in center that helps teens and young adults ages 13-24 years access social, medical, and prevention resources in a confidential setting.
 It is located in the Central West End and is a collaborative effort between the St. Louis Children's Hospital Adolescent Center and Project ARK (AIDS/HIV Resources and Knowledge).
 There is a lot of info on the website including services offered, location & directions, and an extensive resource list.